 One domain where this is especially clear is information technology.
 Although some of the work in technologies is undoubtedly useful, there is a clear trend of “keeping oneself busy” by constantly reiterating on the design of your favorite products for no reason at all.

 This article is already pretty long, so I’ll keep examples to a minimum.
-I’m sure you have encountered plenty already in your life: features get added, removed and added again, apps split and merge, brands go through endless cycles of redesigns and rebranding, everyone makes their own version of the same thing… Every bug fix introduces two new bugs… Games are now services… When’s the last time you’ve seen a software that was actually finished?
+I’m sure you have encountered plenty already in your life: features get added, removed and added again, apps split and merge, brands go through endless cycles of redesigns and rebranding, everyone makes their own version of the same thing… Every bug fix introduces two new bugs… All the documentation online is now out of date… Games are now services… When’s the last time you’ve seen a software that was actually finished?

 Some of it is doubtless legitimate security arm’s race, but that doesn’t account for everything.
 Truly, we could not have dreamt of a better vessel than software and apps for busywork.
 I bet 99% of the code written in 2013 was already replaced 5 years after.